A Conversation with Charlotte Diamant About her Account of the South Natick Dam

 LOVE 01760

-Athena added that “each heart is a kaleidoscope of human stories, all distinctively different.
-Some vibrantly painted, some thoughtfully drawn, some created as bright collages or stamps, some conveying words of encouragement and some speaking without words.
+Athena added, “Each heart is a kaleidoscope of distinctively different human stories.
+Some were vibrantly painted, some thoughtfully drawn, some created as bright collages or stamps, some conveying words of encouragement, and some speaking without words.
 Each heart is a handcrafted message of uniqueness and love created by many hands of all ages.”

 The LOVE 01760 art project has continued to grow.
-You can even buy a t-shirt displaying the LOVE 01760 logo!
+You can buy a t-shirt displaying the LOVE 01760 logo!
 All proceeds from the sales support the Natick Service Council.
-And BIG news: mark your calendars for July 16th to August 9th when you’ll be able to see the hearts on display over the pedestrian bridge in Natick Center!
+And BIG news: mark your calendars for July 16th to August 9th, when you’ll be able to see the hearts on display over the pedestrian bridge in Natick Center!

-As the LOVE 01760 project comes to an end, Athena reflects that it has already taken a hold of their hearts “as if it has always been a part of us.
+As the LOVE 01760 project comes to an end, Athena reflects that it has already taken hold of their hearts “as if it has always been a part of us.
 And it has.
 It is a part of ALL of us.
 LOVE is always present […]”.
 Socially apart but united together in Love is what these crafted hearts convey.
 Love for one another, love for our community, and love for the world.
 That is why the LOVE 01760 project was created and why every zip code has the opportunity to become a harbor of love”.

 Thank you, Natick Teachers.
 Love, your community.